Hancom

-Hancom (KOSDAQ: HAANSOFT) is an office suite software developer in South Korea.
+Hancom Inc. (KOSDAQ: 030520) is an office suite software developer in South Korea.
 Established in 1990, the company created Hangul, a native word processing program for the Korean language.
+The name comes from Korea's native writing system, hangul.

 In May 2017 Hancom lost a lawsuit in US Federal Court for violating the GNU GPL license as a consequence of using the source code of PostScript and PDF interpreter Ghostscript.
 Ghostscript is dual licensed under both the Affero GPL License, or a commercial license.
 Under the Affero GPL terms, Hancom would be required to open source their code.
 Alternatively, they could have purchased a license.

 On May 27, 2020, Hancom Group announced the unveiling of the latest version of Hancom Office.

 Hancom Office

 Hancom's Office Suite remains the company's main product.
 The suite is available in English and Korean.